The Seated Liberty design was added to the U.S. quarter in 1838, joining

 A good place to find online coin auctions is at

-agree, none of the key date Seated Liberty Quarters are cheap, but you can
+you'll agree, none of the key date Seated Liberty Quarters are cheap,

-hand side of each "Sales Box" is value trend data over a very long period of
+The left hand side of each "Sales Box" is value trend data over a very

-time for the date headlined, in G-4 condition.
-The percent annual
+long period of time for the date headlined, in G-4 condition.
+The

-sale in the right hand side (if any) is not necessarily an example in G-4
+pictured for sale in the right hand side (if any) is not necessarily an

 1870-CC